 These are all of the things to be aware of when migrating.
 We have done our best to thoroughly comb through every use-case and have worked to address them to make the migration process as seamless and easy as possible.

-6. Deactivate / Delete the Old OptinMonster Plugin
+Step 6 – Deactivate and Delete the Old OptinMonster Plugin

 Once you have gone through the previous sections and have verified that everything is good, you can now safely deactivate the old WordPress plugin.
 You can also deactivate any OptinMonster addon plugins as well (if your license provided access to those additional addons).
 That’s right, you only need the new OptinMonster API plugin.
 But don’t delete the old plugins quite yet.
 We’ll get to that at the end.